An introductory review of the resource theory approach to thermodynamics: The resource theory of Thermal Operations

 While we will focus on Thermal Operations, some remarks are in order.
-First, one can generate channels with different input and output spaces, by tracing over different degrees of freedom. (rather than $B$); second, transformations involving changes in the system Hamiltonian can be introduced by means of an auxiliary system with trivial Hamiltonian that acts as a switch; for example, set $S \equiv S' \otimes T$ ($S'$ being the new system, and $T$ a switch), $H_S = H_{S'}(0) \otimes \ketbra{0}{0}_{ T} + H_{ S'}(1) \otimes \ketbra{1}{1}_{T}$ and restrict to the study of transitions of the form $\rho_{S'} \otimes \ketbra{0}{0}_{T} \rightarrow \sigma_{S'} \otimes \ketbra{1}{1}_{T}$.
+First, one can generate channels with different input and output spaces, by tracing over different degrees of freedom (rather than $B$); second, transformations involving changes in the system Hamiltonian can be introduced by means of an auxiliary system with trivial Hamiltonian that acts as a switch; for example, set $S \equiv S' \otimes T$ ($S'$ being the new system, and $T$ a switch), $H_S = H_{S'}(0) \otimes \ketbra{0}{0}_{ T} + H_{ S'}(1) \otimes \ketbra{1}{1}_{T}$ and restrict to the study of transitions of the form $\rho_{S'} \otimes \ketbra{0}{0}_{T} \rightarrow \sigma_{S'} \otimes \ketbra{1}{1}_{T}$.
 This implicitly encodes the fact that the system Hamiltonian changes from $H_{S'}(0)$ to $H_{S'}(1)$ during the transformation (Appendix H of Ref.~\cite{brandao2011resource}).
 Another way to encode this, successfully employed to model fluctuation theorems, is to assume, on top of $[U,H_S + H_B]=0$, that $U (\mathbb{I}_{S'} \otimes \ketbra{0}{0}_T \otimes \mathbb{I}_B) = (\mathbb{I}_{S'} \otimes \ketbra{1}{1}_T \otimes \mathbb{I}_B) U$ (Appendix A of \cite{aberg2016fully}).
-When we put the two facts above together, we see that in principle one can deal with situations in which some interaction Hamiltonian $H_{SB}$ is switched on during the process and remains on at the end; then, since we cannot simply trace away a strongly interacting part of the environment, one needs to choose the output space of the channel in a way that includes part of the environment (e.g. by reaction coordinates techniques \cite{nazir2018reaction}).
-These are subtleties that is worth mentioning, but we will not discuss them further in this introduction.
-In fact, a complete clarification of these points would be desirable, including the relation between Thermal Operations and the standard approximations adopted in the open quantum systems approach to quantum thermodynamics \cite{davies1974markovian, kosloff2013quantum}.
-For some partial results, see Section~E of Ref.~\cite{lostaglio2017markovian}.
+When we put these considerations together, we see that in principle one can deal with situations in which some interaction Hamiltonian $H_{SB}$ is switched on during the process and remains on at the end; then, since we cannot simply trace away a strongly interacting part of the environment, one needs to choose the output space of the channel in a way that includes part of the environment (e.g., by reaction coordinates techniques \cite{nazir2018reaction}).
+Yet another way to deal with this situation is to generalise the commutation relation $[U,H_S+H_B] = 0$ to $U (H_S + H_{B}) = (H_{S'} + H_{B'}) U$, where $SB$ and $S'B'$ are two different factorizations of the total Hilbert space.
+This takes into account the fact that our notion of the splitting between system and environment might change during the process.